Four-wheel drive with care

 - All Queensland road rules apply, even on beaches—police patrol anytime, anywhere.

-- A vehicle access permit must be purchased before driving on Bribie Island, K'Gari (Fraser Island), Morton Island, Cooloola and Minjerribah recreation areas.
+- A vehicle access permit must be purchased before driving on Bribie Island, K'Gari (Fraser Island), Gheebulum Kunungai (Moreton Island), Cooloola and Minjerribah recreation areas.

 - Watch out for, and give way to, walkers, cyclists and horseriders.